lemillermicrosoft/android-bootstrap/README.md

 <div style="text-align:center"><img src="https://github.com/lobe/android-bootstrap/raw/main/assets/header.jpg" /></div>

+## Lobe Android Bootstrap *with API*

+This builds upon the [android-bootstrap](https://github.com/lobe/android-bootstrap) project used to consume Lobe Exported Tensorflow Lite models.
+Instead, this project uses available APIs for retrieving predictions and appending project example sets.

 [Lobe](http://lobe.ai/) is an easy-to-use free tool to help you start working with machine learning.

 This project was created to help you bootstrap your Lobe project on android.
 Built with [Kotlin](https://kotlinlang.org).